sondli/twow-setup/README.md

 ## 🛠️ Installation
-This script makes it easy to install tDF, SuperWoW, SuperAPI, pfQuest-turtle, and pfQuest on Linux
+This script makes it easy to install tDF, pfQuest, pfQuest-turtle, SuperAPI, and SuperWoW on Linux

 1. Install twow from Lutris
 2. Download this script